About this document

 How long will it take?

 If you raise an issue with us, we’ll address it as quickly as possible.
-In fact, most complaints are resolved within one business day.
 If your issue can’t be resolved straight away, we’ll make sure we see it through.
-In nearly all cases, you can expect that your concern will be resolved within five business days.
+In most cases, you can expect that your concern will be resolved within five business days.
 In the event that it takes us longer than five days to resolve or investigate, we’ll ensure that you’re regularly updated.

 Going a step further

-We’re here to help, so if you feel that your contact at our branch or call centre hasn’t resolved the issue, then the next step is to speak to our Customer Resolutions Team.
+We’re here to help, so if you feel that your contact at our branch or call centre hasn’t resolved the issue, then the next step is to speak to our NAB Resolve team.

 2. Send a form online: